Susurluk scandal

-The scandal surfaced with a car–truck collision on 3 November 1996, near Susurluk, in the province of Balıkesir.
+The scandal surfaced with a car–truck collision on November 3, 1996, near the small town of Susurluk in the province of Balıkesir.
 The victims included the deputy chief of the Istanbul Police Department, a Member of Parliament, and Abdullah Çatlı, the leader of the Grey Wolves and a contract killer for the National Intelligence Organization (Turkey) (MİT), who was on Interpol's red list at the time of his death.
+The peculiar connections of those involved in the crash with Interior Minister Mehmet Ağar brought to light the existence of a deep state in Turkey and an internal power struggle within the Turkish political structure.

-The state had been engaged in an escalating low intensity conflict with the PKK since 1984.
-The conflict escalated in the early 1990s.
-Towards the end of 1992, a furious debate in the NSC about how to proceed was taking place.
-Moderates like President Turgut Özal and General Eşref Bitlis favored a non-military solution.
-However, both died in 1993.
-The death of Bitlis (the General Commander of the Turkish Gendarmerie at the time) in a plane crash remains controversial.
-The same year, the NSC ordered a co-ordinated black operations campaign using special forces.
+The infighting had its roots in the state's escalating low-intensity conflict with the Kurdistan Workers' Party (PKK) that had been taking place since 1984.
+Towards the end of 1992, a furious debate in the National Security Council (NSC) about how to proceed was taking place.
+The same year, the NSC ordered a coordinated black operations campaign against the PKK using special forces.
 The Turkish branch of Operation Gladio, the "Counter-Guerrilla", contributed much of these special forces.

-Deputy prime minister Tansu Çiller tasked the police force, then under the leadership of Mehmet Ağar, with crippling the PKK and assassinating its leader, Abdullah Öcalan.
+Deputy prime minister Tansu Çiller tasked the police force, under the leadership of then-chief of police Mehmet Ağar, with crippling the PKK and assassinating its leader, Abdullah Öcalan.
 The police unit responsible for this job was the Special Operations Department (Özel Harekat Dairesi, ÖHD).
 Abdullah Çatlı also took part.
 This caused consternation in the MİT, which had formerly counted on Çatlı to undertake reprisals against the militant Armenian organization ASALA.
 Especially concerned was Mehmet Eymür of the MİT's Operations/Counter-Terrorism Department, who had irreconcilable differences with Ağar.
+Those involved then split into two camps - those loyal to Mehmet Ağar and those loyal to Mehmet Eymür.
 The scandal has hence been pithily described as "the battle of the two Mehmets".